 Of all the options, modern Bluetooth cassette players are by far the easiest.
 No wires are required, and Bluetooth allows for much better sound quality than other options like FM transmitters.

-A New car cassette player for cars is out there, but they can be expensive and difficult to install.
+A New car cassette player for cars is out there, but they can be expensive and difficult to install if you find one.

 Instead, consider alternative methods of enjoying your cassette collection in your car, like wireless Bluetooth connections, Aux connections, or FM Transmitters.
 While these methods might not be as nostalgic, they will work and continue to work for the foreseeable future!